 In addition to acquiring in-depth specialist knowledge of a specific research topic, your time as a research student is an opportunity to gain many valuable skills that will be transferable to other situations.
 As part of your training you can expect to spend approximately two weeks per year on activities to enhance these skills.

 Postgraduate Certificate in Transferable Skills in Science (PGCTSS)

-All PhD students (starting after 1 Oct 2008) will be enrolled on this certificate which aims to both help you to be a successful doctoral researcher and to be even more successful in your post-doctoral career than you might have been otherwise.
+All PhD students (starting after 1 Oct 2008) will have the option to complete this certificate which aims to both help you to be a successful doctoral researcher and to be even more successful in your post-doctoral career than you might have been otherwise.
 The certificate consists of six modules as set out below and normally you will complete two each year.
 Each year, one of these will concentrate on the skills that you should be building up during your routine work as a research student.
 The other will be based on an approximately three-day course with some follow-up activities.
 The successful completion of three modules will lead to a Postgraduate Award in Transferable Skills; the full Certificate requires six modules (see below).

-The second module you will do in year 1 is a residential course ‘CH953: Team-working and Networking’ where you will get the opportunity to interact with science students from your own department and others.
+The second module you will do in year 1 is a residential course ‘CH953: Teamworking in a Research Environment’ where you will get the opportunity to interact with science students from your own department and others.
 The final two modules will be selected from the list below.

 Year 1: One core module and one optional module (usually Team Development and Networking).

 Years 2 and 3: 2 core modules and 2 optional modules